ench0/prayer-timetable-react/README.md

 * 'jummuahtime' - self explanatory, needs to be in 24-hour format.
 * 'join' - should maghrib and isha prayers be joined (in summer time for example).
-* 'jamaahmethods' - afterthis: iqamah time hours and minutes after the adhan; fixed: fixed time for iqamah; beforenext: iqamah is hours and minutes before next prayer's adhan.
+* 'jamaahmethods' - afterthis: iqamah time is that many hours and minutes after the adhan; fixed: fixed time for iqamah; beforenext: iqamah is that many hours and minutes before next prayer's adhan.
-* 'jamaahoffsets' - define the timings in hours and minutes for the above corresponding methods.
+* 'jamaahoffsets' - define the timings in hours and minutes for the corresponding methods above.
 * 'updated' - last time the API was updated, in unix time (seconds).
 * 'timetable' - first '1' means January, second '1' means first.
 What follows is an array of times - in '[6,43] - '6' is fajr hour, '43' is fajr minutes.
 Etc, etc.